kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 ## Dates

-One of the features I like in Jekyll is it's format for posts.
-You need to name the files as `YYYY-MM-DD-title` and I think that it's awesome.
+One of the features I like in Jekyll is its format for posts.
+You need to name the files as `YYYY-MM-DD-title` and I think that's awesome.
 It makes you to maintain a better file hierarchy that would be sorted by date automatically, and also you won't need to write the date in the post itself — Jekyll would use the date from the filename.
 Yes, in some cases you'll want to use the `published` field in YAML to override the date in filename, but it's up to you.
 In most cases you won't need it.

 ## Prose.io

-And if you don't like to fill up YAML by yourself, and also you don't want to use any scripts for it (like it's done in Jekyll Bootstrap), you could use a service like [Prose.io](http://prose.io).
-That awesome service allows you to [describe all the metadata defaults](http://prose.io/help/handbook.html#metadata_defaults) in a config, so when you'll create a new post using Prose, all the metadata would be filled for you (actually, in most basic cases you'd need to at least look at the metadata, but that's another story I'll tell someday later).
+And if you don't like to fill up YAML by yourself, and you don't want to use any scripts for it (like it's done in Jekyll Bootstrap), you could use a service like [Prose.io](http://prose.io).
+This awesome service allows you to [describe all the metadata defaults](http://prose.io/help/handbook.html#metadata_defaults) in a config, so when you'll create a new post using Prose, all the metadata would be filled for you (actually, in most basic cases you'd need to at least look at the metadata, but that's another story I'll tell someday later).

 ## Links

-The is a lot of useful info in the internets on Jekyll, I'll try to sum all the useful links in that post for you (and for myself), there are links that would help to start with Jekyll, and the links that are useful all the time you're tinkering with the logic behind Jekyll's templates.
+The is a lot of useful info in the internets on Jekyll, I'll try to sum all the useful links in this post for you (and for myself), there are links that would help to start with Jekyll, and the links that are useful all the time you're tinkering with the logic behind Jekyll's templates.

 - [Jekyll's official site](http://jekyllrb.com)
 - [Configuring Prose.io for Jekyll](http://prose.io/help/handbook.html)